Skip to Main Content

 Loan type What to know

-Conventional commercial real estate loan Offered by banks and other lenders, with terms ranging from five to 30 years, interest rates as low as 3 percent and a minimum down payment of up to 20 percent
+Conventional commercial real estate loan Offered by banks, credit unions and other lenders, with terms ranging from five to 30 years, interest rates as low as 3 percent and a minimum down payment of up to 20 percent.

-Commercial bridge loan Offered by various lenders as a means to bridge the financing gap until longer-term financing is found; terms usually span up to two years, with only a 10 to 20 percent down payment often required
+Commercial bridge loan Offered by various banks and lenders as a means to bridge the financing gap until longer-term financing is found.
+Terms usually span six months to three years, with only a 10 to 20 percent down payment often required.

-SBA 504 loan Comprises both a Certified Development Company (CDC) loan portion for up to 40 percent of the loan balance plus a bank loan for up to 50 percent of the loan balance; collective maximum balance is $5 million
+SBA 504 loan Consists of a Certified Development Company (CDC) loan portion (for up to 40 percent of the total borrowed amount) plus a bank loan (for up to 50 percent of the total borrowed amount).
+The collective maximum balance is $5.5 million, terms range from 10 to 25 years and down payment requirements can be as low as 10 percent.

-CMBS or conduit loan Part of a pool of commercial real estate loans (a commercial mortgage-backed security, or CMBS) sold on the secondary market; most conduit lenders finance a max of $3 million, and terms usually span five to 10 years with an amortization of 20 to 30 years
+CMBS or conduit loan Part of a pool of commercial real estate loans (a commercial mortgage-backed security, or CMBS) sold on the secondary market by conduit lenders and investment banks.
+Terms usually span five to 10 years with an amortization of 30 years; 25 to 30 percent down is often needed.

-Commercial real estate loans are also categorized by asset classes.
-These include apartment buildings, office buildings, medical buildings, industrial buildings and multi-unit versus single-tenant assets.
+Commercial real estate loans are also classified by asset classes.
+These include apartment buildings, office spaces, medical facilities and industrial properties, as well as multi-unit versus single-tenant assets.

 Commercial loan